pbadilla/pokemon/README.md

 # Pokemon First GEN list and detail

-List of POkemons with "Load More" button to load more items into grid of Pokemons.
+List of Pokemons with "Load More" button to load more items into grid of Pokemons.

 When you click into a Pokemon's card is visualized some properties for this Pokemon a part.